Literature

 Who are the authors who have marked you?

 — There are two lines.
-On the one hand, Catalan literature writers, such as Antònia Vicens, Mireia Calafell or Laia Malo.
-But, on the other hand, artists who write and do other things also inspire me, such as Fina Miralles or Giuseppe Penone.
+On the one hand, Catalan literature writers, such as Antònia Vicens, Mireia Calafell and Laia Malo.
+But, on the other hand, artists who write and do other things also inspire me, such as Fina Miralles and Giuseppe Penone.
 They create artistic installations and write at the same time.

 How would you describe your poetry?